Csantos07/Agile-Rails-6-Follow-Along/README.md

 How do I document my progress, dependencies, code, etc.

 ---
+# Iteration E1: Creating A Smarter Cart

+## 1.14.23 (7:30 PM)
+### In this Commit:
+- Created a migration to add quantity to line item
+- Created a migration to update already exisiting line_items

+---
 # Iteration D3: Adding a Button

 ## 1.14.23 (7:30 PM)